-Not to be outdone, was BJJ Stapleton’s “King” Lewi Gault.
+Not to be outdone was BJJ Stapleton’s “King” Lewi Gault.
 It was King Lewi’s second time on the Fight To Win Pro stage, but his first outing in a Purple Belt No-Gi match.
 Even though King Lewi was coming off a tough submission loss in his only prior Fight To Win Pro appearance, that loss did nothing but encourage King Lewi to aggressively pursue the submission from the opening bell until his opponent tapped to the armbar with less than thirty seconds left in the match.
-The performance was brilliant and the result well earned against a game and challenging opponent, Purple Belt Scott Carroll fighting out of Castle Rock Martial Arts.
+The performance was brilliant and the result a well earned submission victory against a game and challenging opponent, Purple Belt Scott Carroll fighting out of Castle Rock Martial Arts.

 Pictures: “King” Lewi Gualt v Scott Carroll

 Full Fight Video: “King” Lewi Gault v Scott Carroll